 Ideally, you’re still getting the tax benefits, income, and appreciation that come with owning a property as if your name’s on the title.

 However, this feature applies to accredited investors only.

 Chat with Roofstock Founder and CEO Gary Beasley

 We have a bit of a habit interviewing CEOs (especially famous ones).
 Coincidentally, all of them have also been the founders of their company as well.
 I don’t think that’s much of a coincidence; great vision needs to come from the top.

 Roofstock is no different, and while we spoke with many of the team, we wanted to hear it from the one steering the ship.

 It was a ton of fun chatting with Gary, and he shared a lot of the inner workings of the company.
-Even if you’re not in the market for rental properties at this time, we think you’ll find the conversation interesting.
+Even if you’re not in the market for turnkey rental properties at this time, it’s an eye-opening conversation.

-Apparently Gary’s office is hidden behind a bookcase because damn, who doesn’t want a hidden secret office.
+Gary’s office is hidden behind a bookcase because damn, who doesn’t want a hidden secret office?
 Did I mention it has a bar?